Parshat Bo is the 3rd parsha in Sefer Shemot (also known as Exodus).

 As a result of the plague of darkness, Pharaoh offers to let the people go, but their flocks must be left in Egypt.
-Moshe refuses the offer.
+Moses refuses the offer.

-Then God tells Moshe about the 10th and final plague, the death of the firstborn.
+Then God tells Moses about the 10th and final plague, the death of the firstborn.

-The Plague of the Firstborn strikes exactly at midnight, as Moshe told Pharaoh.
+The Plague of the Firstborn strikes exactly at midnight, as Moses told Pharaoh.
 The Egyptians urge the Jews to leave Egypt.
 All of the Jewish people travel from Ramses to Sukkot.